jelford/extract/README.md

 * Can't you use `sed` for this?

 Not first time, normally.
-Maybe your linux-fu is better than mine.
+Maybe your sed-fu is better than mine.
+This tool was originally created when I needed to extract ids from the output of `xinput --list`, in frustration after the fourth attempt to deliver the correct incantations to `sed`.